 How to use Forton VF-774 in GFRC

-If you do not have the mix calculators, click here for an article that explains how to calculate polymer loads (and also fiber loads) for GFRC.
+If you do not have the mix calculator, click here for an article that explains how to calculate polymer loads (and also fiber loads) for GFRC.

 Forton does NOT contain superplasticizer, which is a significant advantage.
 This permits higher polymer solids dosing without affecting GFRC’s ability to be sprayed or placed on vertical surfaces.
 Competing blends that have superplasticizer in them force you to under-dose the polymer in order to make the mix cling to vertical surfaces.